eldorabdukhamidov/CNN-for-a-Dog-Identification-App/README.md

 - **Pandas** - an ease-to-use python library for manipulating data structures and performing data analysis
 - **Jupyter Notebook** - tool that allow the creation of documents with live code
 - **Matplotlib** - a plotting library for the Python programming language and its numerical mathematics extension NumPy.
-- **cv2** - Computer vision and machine learning software library.
+- **CV2** - Computer vision and machine learning software library.
-- **tqdm** - a progress bar library with good support for nested loops and Jupyter/IPython notebooks.
+- **TQDM** - a progress bar library with good support for nested loops and Jupyter/IPython notebooks.
-- **torch** - an open source machine learning library
+- **Torch** - an open source machine learning library
-- **torchvision** - a package consisting of popular datasets, model architectures, and common image transformations for computer vision.
+- **Torchvision** - a package consisting of popular datasets, model architectures, and common image transformations for computer vision.
 - **PIL** - a free library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.

 ## Project Steps